-Students are required to abide by all residence guidelines and policies (available online at the College website).
-The University assumes no liability for personal property in the case of theft or damage.
+Students are required to abide by all residence guidelines and policies (available online at the College website and provided to students upon arrival in Fall 2008 in the Residence Handbook).
+The University assumes no liability for personal property in the case of theft or damage and recommends that students acquire appropriate insurance.
 No pets are allowed in residence.
-Students living in residence will not be issued parking permits as there is insufficient space .
+Students living in residence will not be issued parking permits as there is insufficient space.